berkshelf/ridley/README.md

 #### Destroy

-Destroying a resource can be express in three ways
+Destroying a resource can be expressed in three ways

 _With the `#delete` function and the ID of the Object to destroy_